-- The Title and Detail text fields can incorporate the RTF markup for New Paragraph: "\par", where the backslash functions as a escape character.
-To include the backslash character in the text string, it must also be escaped, i.e.: "\\". - The Header items are added to a new file as soon as it is created, or a Docket Template is imported into an existing file.
+- "Agenda" items are Docket items in Court Recorder 10. - The Title and Detail text fields can incorporate the RTF markup for New Paragraph: "\par", where the backslash functions as an escape character.
+To include the backslash character in the text string, it must also be escaped, i.e: "\\". - The Header items are added to a new file as soon as it is created, or a Docket Template is imported into an existing file.
 Header items are not displayed in the Agenda item popup dialog. - Macro codes can be any string of characters except space.
 Be careful to select a string of characters that will not normally be typed (such as an abbreviation, or a period character followed by a unique value). - Marker function key number is indicated by the following key codes: